Checking and editing the details of a calendar event

 }

-The code above lists appointments.
+The code above lists the appointments.
 For each event, it displays the title and formatted date.
-Tapping an item saves the event to selectedAppointment
+Tapping an item sets the selectedAppointment

 .toolbar {